akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 5 – The Measure of a Man
+## Chapter 5 – The Reeve’s daughter burns with fever

 It was a still evening in the hall at *Stanwey*.
 The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron tipped plough, and a clamour of rooks circled the wood’s edge, their harsh *kaah-kaah* fading as they settled into the high branches.
 The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.